Vapourism233/DisparityPattern/README.md

 # generate-pattern

-Generate three kinds of polygons for disparity matching
+Generate three kinds of polygons for disparity matching.

 ## Important